 - 1. Individual operations on a flat-rate basis, authorized by the owner as occasion requires. - 2.
 A Standard Service Contract covering complete mechanical maintenance-lubrication, inspection, all adjustments and repairs-over a period of one year or 12,000 miles at a fixed price. - 3.
-A Lubrication Agreement covering inspections and all necessary lubrication over a period of one year or 12,000 miles at a fixed price.
+A Lubrication Agreement covering 12 scheduled lubrications and 12 thorough inspections over a period of 18 months or 12,000 miles at a fixed price.
 Under this plan any adjustments or repairs the owner authorizes are paid for as individual operations.